13 Places to Stargaze in New Jersey 2025

 3. Night ventures required special permissions.

-4. Eateries and lodges are available in Batsto village.
+4. Eateries and lodges are available in Batsto Village.

 5. The Batsto village tour entry fees are $3 for adults and $1 for children aged 6-11.